Permanent members of the United Nations Security Council

+There have been various proposals to reform the UNSC, including the introduction of new permanent members for the G4 nations of Brazil, Germany, India, and Japan.
+The Uniting for Consensus movement, under the leadership of Italy, opposes these bids.

 Permanent members

 The following is a table of the current permanent members of the United Nations Security Council.

 History

-Based on the consensus on the Security Council's structure agreed upon at the 1944 Dumbarton Oaks Conference and subsequently at UN's founding in 1945, the five permanent members of the Security Council were the French Republic, the Republic of China, the Soviet Union, the United Kingdom, and the United States.
+Based on the consensus concerning the Security Council's structure agreed upon at the 1944 Dumbarton Oaks Conference and subsequently at UN's founding in 1945, the five permanent members of the Security Council were the French Republic, the Republic of China, the Soviet Union, the United Kingdom, and the United States.
 There have been two seat changes since then, although these have not been reflected in Article 23 of the UN Charter, as it has not been accordingly amended: